Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Preliminaries

-\item[(ii)] \emph{weak comparison} if for every compact subset $K\Subset X$, $c>0$, and $u\in F^c(K)$, $v\in \widetilde{F}(K)$, the zero maximum principle holds on $K$. \item[(iii)] \emph{local weak comparison} if each $x\in X$ has a neighbourhood $U$ such that $F$ on $U$ satisfies the weak comparison. \end{itemize} We also say that $F$ on $X$ satisfies the \emph{bounded} comparison (respectively, weak comparison and local weak comparison) if the statements hold when restricted to bounded functions $u$ and $v$. \end{definition}
+\item[(ii)] the \emph{weak comparison} if for every compact subset $K\Subset X$, $c>0$, and $u\in F^c(K)$, $v\in \widetilde{F}(K)$, the zero maximum principle holds on $K$. \item[(iii)] the \emph{local weak comparison} if each $x\in X$ has a neighborhood $U$ such that $F$ on $U$ satisfies the weak comparison. \end{itemize} We also say that $F$ on $X$ satisfies the \emph{bounded} comparison (respectively, weak comparison and local weak comparison) if the statements hold when restricted to bounded functions $u$ and $v$. \end{definition}